September 16 | 6:00 p.m. | Baker Chapel, Rogers Spiritual Life Center

 A. A contestant must not presently be serving as Miss ETBU.

-B. Contestants must have completed a minimum of thirty semester hours and they must have completed one year at ETBU prior to the pageant.
+B. Contestants must a female, undergraduate, ETBU student who has completed a minimum of twenty-four semester hours and must have completed one year at ETBU prior to the fall pageant.

-C. Contestants should indicate their intention of attending ETBU for at least one year following the pageant and of graduating from ETBU.
-The contestant should disqualify herself if anything would prevent her from fulfilling her duties as reigning Miss ETBU.
+C. Contestants must indicate their intention of attending ETBU for at least one year following the Miss ETBU selection and of graduating from ETBU.
+The contestant should disqualify herself if anything would prevent her from fulfilling her duties as Miss ETBU.

 E. Contestants should possess qualities of Christian character consistent with the ideals and purposes of the university.